 The new Experience Manager Assets deployments are integrated with Adobe Developer Console by default.
 It helps configure the smart tags functionality faster.
 On the older deployments, administrators can manually configure smart tags integration.

 You can integrate Adobe Experience Manager with the Smart Tags using Adobe Developer Console.
 Use this configuration to access the Smart Tags service from within Experience Manager.
-See configure Experience Manager for smart tagging of assets for tasks to configure the Smart Tags.
+See configure Experience Manager to tag assets for tasks to configure the Smart Tags.
 At the back end, the Experience Manager server authenticates your service credentials with the Adobe Developer Console gateway before forwarding your request to the Smart Tags service.

-A tag model is a group of related tags that are by a visual aspect of the image.
+A tag model is a group of related tags that are associated with various visual aspects of images being tagged.
+Tags relate with the distinctly different visual aspects of images so that when applied, the tags help in searching for specific types of images.
 For example, a shoes collection can have different tags but all the tags are related to shoes and can belong to the same tag model.
-Tags can relate only with the distinctly different visual aspects of images.
+When applied, the tags help find different types of shoes, say for example by color, by design, or by usage.
 To understand the content representation of a training model in Experience Manager, visualize a training model as a top-level entity comprised of a group of manually added tags and example images for each tag.
 Each tag can be exclusively applied to an image.

 Before you create a tag model and train the service, identify a set of unique tags that best describe the objects in the images in the context of your business.
 Ensure that the assets in your curated set conform to the training guidelines.

-The images in your training set should conform to the following guidelines:
+Ensure that the images in the training set conform to the following guidelines:

 Quantity and size: Minimum 10 images and maximum 50 images per tag.

-Coherence: Images for a tag should be visually similar.
-It is best to add together the tags about the same visual aspects (such as the same type of objects in an image) together into a single tag model.
+Coherence: Ensure that the images for a tag are visually similar.
+It is best to add the tags about the same visual aspects (such as the same type of objects in an image) together into a single tag model.
 For example, it is not a good idea to tag all of these images as

 my-party (for training) because they are not visually similar.